 Car accidents so often cause injuries to the discs in our necks, backs, and spines that the medical treatment for them is somewhat predictable.
 At the emergency room or the first doctor that a client sees after a car accident, they are often given naproxen, ibuprofen, or another mild pain reducer in connection with a muscle relaxer.
 If the pain continues, the next step is usually physical therapy or a chiropractor.
 Doctors refer to this phase of treatment for car accident injuries as “conservative treatment.”

 If the pain continues further, there is a wider range of options for doctors and victims of car accidents to explore.
-They may try epidural steroidal injections, or ESIs.
+They may try epidural steroidal injections or ESIs.
 Injections like this usually help the pain from the car accident for a few days or weeks, but whether the relief lasts longer than that varies from patient to patient.
-Most doctors won’t perform injections on a given place more than three times because continued injections can be harmful to the body in other ways.
-Doctors may also suggest radiofrequency ablations, or burning the nerves, to relive pain from a car accident.
+Most doctors won’t perform injections in a given place more than three times because continued injections can be harmful to the body in other ways.
+Doctors may also suggest radiofrequency ablations, or burning the nerves, to relieve pain from a car accident.

-If none of that works, doctors often suggest surgery to treat the car accident injuries.
-The type of surgeries available varies widely, but one of the more common is a spinal fusion.
+If none of that works, doctors often suggest surgery to treat car accident injuries.
+The type of surgeries available varies widely, but one of the more common is spinal fusion.
 A spinal fusion involves placing a metal plate or other device between or on top of two vertebrae and inserting bone screws to keep the plate or device in place.
-The fusion essentially immobilizes the vertebrae so that they cannot move any more.
-The goal is to relieve pressure on the disc that was damaged in the car accident.
+The fusion essentially immobilizes the vertebrae so that they cannot move anymore.
+The goal is to relieve pressure on the disc that was damaged in the road accident.
 Spinal fusions often work well to lessen persistent pain, but they are not perfect.
 In the long term, arthritis around the surgical site is common, and the discs above and below the fusion tend to wear out faster.
 When they do, additional medical intervention may be necessary.

 Another common type of surgery after a car accident is a laminotomy, which removes part of the lamina in an attempt to make more room for the nerves in the spinal cord.
-A foraminotomy has a similar goal, and involves cutting away a different part of the spine called a foramen.
+A foraminotomy has a similar goal and involves cutting away a different part of the spine called a foramen.
 Discectomy surgeries involve cutting away the part of a disc that is intruding into the spinal canal.
 Laminotomies, foraminotomies, and discectomies are all common following car accidents.